APPiLY Technologies Logo

 • A separate admin panel and driver app

-Despite having a limited number of screens, the app require advanced technologies, complex workflows and error handling and a robust backend.
+Despite having a limited number of screens, this app requires advanced technologies, complex workflows and error handling and a robust backend.

 If you’re working on an app idea and have a rough number of screens in mind, we can help you translate that into actual feature requirements and provide a realistic cost estimate.
 Get in touch with APPiLY Technologies for a free app cost estimation.

-Can Developing in a Low-Lost Region like India Reduce Your App Development Cost?
+Does Developing in a Low-Lost Region like India Reduce App Development Costs?

 Yes — and significantly so.